learn-co-curriculum/cssi-6.1-gae-launch-app/README.md

 ##What did AppEngine do for you?

-App Engine created two files in the location specified in the 'path' column of the Launcher.
+App Engine created two files in the location specified in the 'path' column of the Launcher, in this case, this should be your Desktop.

 ### App.yaml
 The first file is a configuration file, app.yaml.